vdutts7/ai-mreflow/README.md

 <img width="130" alt="image" src="https://github.com/vdutts7/yt-ai-chat/assets/63992417/8c16f79a-2957-4d45-b81e-c450cf7e77f1">

 We will utilize AssemblyAI's API wrapper class for OpenAI's Whisper API.
 Their script provides step-by-step directions for a more efficient, faster speech-to-text conversion as Whisper is way too slow and will cost you more.
-I spent ~ $3.50 to transcribe the 100 videos for MKBHD.
+I spent ~ $3.50 to transcribe the 112 videos for Matt Wolfe.

 <img width="348" alt="image" src="https://github.com/vdutts7/yt-ai-chat/assets/63992417/e40716c7-1ab6-460a-bd39-b7658c052958">